bharaths44/S5-CD-Lab/Exp5/README.md

 ## Experiment 5
-Simulation of DFA using C
+1) Simulation of DFA using C
+2) Write a progrma to convert NFA to DFA